The damselfish belong to the Pomacentridae family, of which there are over 250 species.

 There are more than 250 species in the Pomacentridae family.
 So as you can imagine their appearance can vary a lot from one species to another.

-However as a general overview, Damselfish have deep bodies with forked tails; very similar to cichlids.
-They have two anal spines and generally have a single nostril each side of their head.
+However, as a general overview, Damselfish have deep bodies with forked tails; very similar to cichlids.
+They have two anal spines and generally have a single nostril on each side of their head.

-One of the most well-known features of Damselfish is their vibrant color, ranging from red, yellow to blue.
+One of the most well-known features of Damselfish is its vibrant color, ranging from red, yellow to blue.